strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 :Data type: string[4]
 :Notes:
-  `Australian Standard Classification of Languages 2011 4-digit code (ABS Catalogue No. 1267.0) <http://www.abs.gov.au/ausstats/abs@.nsf/mf/1267.0>`_
-  or 9999 if info is not known or client refuses to supply.
+  `Australian Standard Classification of Languages (ASCL), 2016 4-digit code (ABS Catalogue No. 1267.0) <http://www.abs.gov.au/ausstats/abs@.nsf/mf/1267.0>`_ or 9999 if info is not known or client refuses to supply.